Yes it is. Amen. Thanks for stopping by.

 Before the Civil War, few chaplains served with American armies.
 But on May 3, 1861, the Southern Congress approved Bill 102, stating, “There shall be appointed by the President chaplains to serve the armies of the Confederate States during the existing war.”
-On May 3, 1862, Rev. A. C. Hopkins, Presbyterian pastor from Martinsburg, West Virginia, joined them, commissioned as chaplain of the Second Virginia Regiment.
+On May 3, 1862, Rev. A. C. Hopkins, a Presbyterian pastor from Martinsburg, West Virginia, joined them, commissioned as chaplain of the Second Virginia Regiment.

 Hopkins wasted no time.
-On May 16 he led the men in a day of fasting and prayer.
+On May 16 he led the men on a day of fasting and prayer.
 Two days later he conducted Sunday services at Mossy Creek.
 The ensuing week found him consumed by the wounded, dying, and dead.

 During the Seven Days’ Battle near Richmond, he marched all day in the hot sun and spent a sleepless night ministering to the wounded and dying.
 The next morning, attempting to preach to his men on the line, he collapsed, strength gone.
 He was carried to the rear to recover, but when he returned to the front ten days later, he learned that his best friends were dead.
 Hopkins sank into despondency.
 Heavy losses at Malvern Hill further drained him, and Hopkins felt he could no longer continue.